Price & Offers

 How Businesses Use Discounting Strategies

 Discounting is not just about lowering prices; it is a psychological tool.
 Businesses often use Anchoring—showing a high original price (MRP) so the discount feels more significant.
-This helps improve the Gross Margin by driving higher volumes.
+This is often seen in No Cost EMI offers where the interest is "waived" as a discount.

 Psychology of Discounts: The "Free" Factor